 Formatting of Article, Research Note, or Commentary Manuscripts

-- Manuscripts submitted for consideration as articles or commentaries must be no longer than 35 pages, inclusive of references, footnotes/endnotes, tables, and figures.
-Manuscripts being considered for publication as research notes must not exceed 25 pages, inclusive.
+- Manuscripts submitted for consideration as original articles must be no longer than 35 pages, inclusive of references, footnotes/endnotes, tables, and figures.
+Manuscripts being considered for publication as research notes or commentaries must not exceed 25 pages, inclusive.